EPHI-Bioinformatics/Marburg-Virus-VSP-Illumina-Analysis/README.md

 # Marburg Virus VSP Illumina Analysis Pipeline

-This repository contains a full analysis pipeline for processing Illumina sequencing data of Marburg virus (MARV) samples.
+This repository contains a  analysis pipeline for processing Illumina sequencing data of Marburg virus (MARV) samples.
 The workflow includes raw data quality control, host read removal, mapping, variant calling, consensus generation, phylogenetic analysis, and coverage assessment.
-The pipeline is designed to be modular, reproducible, and suitable for batch processing of multiple samples.
+The pipeline is modular, reproducible, and suitable for batch processing of multiple samples.

 ---